JMGillum/melt-calculator/README.md

 * Linux: `sudo apt install python3`
 * Windows: `python`

+    Note that you must install the mariadb and colorama packages.
+Colorama requires version >= 4.6, so you might have to update python if your version is older

 Install mariadb
 1. Install mariadb: https://mariadb.com/get-started-with-mariadb/
 2. Create a user account (or use root)